Student Life and Services

 - acquaint new students with university life and further encourage them to become active members of the LAU community,

-- familiarize students with the main resources available on campus, and
+- familiarize students with the main resources available online and on campus, and

-- address issues and problems that students may face to become active members of the LAU community.
+- address issues and problems that students may face as they strive to become active members of the LAU community.

 - conduct a one-on-one advising/registration session with each new student, and

 - help students select and register their courses prior to the beginning of their term.